ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

     }
 }
 ```
-We tell the [Generator](https://github.com/ledjon-behluli/MediatR.Pipeline.Cancellation/blob/master/MediatR.Pipeline.Cancellation/tests/Mocks/Generator.cs) to produce 4 random files and provides us with a `CancellationTokenSource` which should cancel the token after 2 uploads.
+We tell the [Generator](https://github.com/ledjon-behluli/MediatR.Pipeline.Cancellation/blob/master/MediatR.Pipeline.Cancellation/tests/Mocks/Generator.cs) to produce 4 random files and provides us with a `CancellationTokenSource` which should cancel the request after 2 uploads.

 If we run this example, the last 2 `UploadResult`'s should have `UploadResult.Status.Canceled` &  `UploadResult.ModifiedByFinalizer` flag should be true.
 ```csharp